Transferring ETL processes to the cloud. Why bother?

 However, after proper evaluation of the advantages that the cloud provides, the customer initiated gradual abandonment of on-premise servers.
 For migration, we helped the third-party vendor of the client’s during the transition period.

 Our team worked on the DWH elaboration, prepared documentation, data migration scripts with exhaustive comments, data mappings, presentations, demo tapes, and conducted regular strategic sessions with the vendor’s team to share our knowledge and expertise for smooth cloud migration.
-The cloud-based solution now uses Azure Data Factory and Azure Synapse for ETL jobs, Azure Data Lake for storage and Power BI for visualizations.
 Our effort allowed the third-party team to implement our practices and the system knowledge in the cloud and build a PоC highly appreciated by the customer.

 Closing remarks